ava-labs/avalanche-starter-kit/src/5-native-token-bridge/_INSTRUCTIONS.md

 # Bridge a Subnet's Native Token to the C-Chain

-The following code example will show you how to send a Subnet's native token and to the C-Chain using Teleporter and Foundry.
+The following code example will show you how to send a Subnet's native token to the C-Chain using Teleporter and Foundry.
 This demo is conducted on a local network run by the CLI, but can be applied to Fuji Testnet and Avalanche Mainnet directly.

 **All token bridge contracts and interfaces implemented in this example implementation are maintained in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/contracts/src) repository.**

-If you prefer full end-to-end testing written in Goland for bridging ERC20s, Native tokens, or any combination of the two, you can view the test workflows directly in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/tests/flows) repository.
+If you prefer full end-to-end testing written in Golang for bridging ERC20s, native tokens, or any combination of the two, you can view the test workflows directly in the [teleporter-token-bridge](https://github.com/ava-labs/teleporter-token-bridge/tree/main/tests/flows) repository.

 Deep dives on each template interface can be found [here](https://github.com/ava-labs/teleporter-token-bridge/blob/main/contracts/README.md).

 _Disclaimer: The teleporter-token-bridge contracts used in this tutorial are under active development and are not yet intended for production deployments.
-Use on Mainnet at your own risk._
+Use at your own risk._

 ## Local Network Environment

 For convenience the private key `56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` of the default airdrop address is stored in the environment variable `$PK` in `.devcontainer/devcontainer.json`.
-Furthermore, the RPC url for the C-Chain and any Subnet created with the name `mysubnet` on a local network is set in the `foundry.toml` file.
+Furthermore, the RPC url for the C-Chain `local-c` and any Subnet created with the name `mysubnet` on a local network is set in the `foundry.toml` file.

 ### Useful Commands

 This tutorial uses the Avalanche-CLI.
-Some useful commands you can utilize to get information about your local network and subnet during testing are:
+Some useful commands you can utilize to get information about your local network and Subnet during testing are:

 - `avalanche primary describe`: prints details of the primary network configuration, including `blockchainID` to the console
 - `avalanche subnet describe <subnetName>`: prints details of the subnet configuration, including `blockchainID` to the console
-- `avalanche key list --local --subnet mysubnet`: prints information for all stored signing keys, including native token balances
+- `avalanche key list --local --subnet <subnetName>`: prints information for all stored signing keys, including native token balances

 ## Subnet Configuration